Conference Scholarships

 Scholarship Value and Benefits

-We encourage applicants to discuss their application and the benefits to their company with employers.
+We encourage applicants to discuss their application with employers and the benefits to their company.
 We encourage employers to consider further assistance to the applicant, possibly in the form of additional study leave and/or cover for any financial travel and accommodation shortfall or similar.

-The recipients of both the WCTE and ICTB scholarships are required to submit a short article suitable for publication in the Timber Design Society journal, highlighting impressions and learning from the conference and technical tours.
+The winner of the scholarship is required to submit a short article suitable for publication to the Timber Design Society journal, highlighting impressions and learning from the conference and technical tours.
 This publication shall be written specifically for the TDS journal and not published anywhere else.

 2